Top

 Nagoya University

-Graduate School of Engineering Project Associate Professor
+Graduate School of Engineering Designated Associate Professor

 In order to achieve a scalable silicon quantum computer through the iterative implementation of elemental building blocks and mid-range quantum couplings, we develop an isotopically controlled Si/SiGe quantum platform to satisfy fault-tolerant requirements at the level of crystalline materials.